-Indian cinema sees no dearth of love stories.
+There is no shortage of love stories in Hindi cinema.
 Yet it is rare for a film to accurately mirror the mindscape of a large, under-addressed spectrum of viewers.
 Kunal Kohli did that to the urban yuppie, who, in no way lacked privilege in life but their stories were in the nascent stages of finding a way to the mainstream.
 Farhan Akhtar’s Dil Chahta Hai was a clear-cut beginning.
 The film delved into the friendship side of things while feebly addressing the characters’ brief romantic liaisons.
-Hum Tum – ‘allegedly’ inspired by Hollywood rom-com When Harry Met Sally – was the first film to take the baton straightaway to two people and their immediate romantic stratosphere.
-Family, careers, relationships, traditional values – each of it found a reference in this 2004 romantic film.
-However, the central core was transfixed to its leads, Rhea and Karan, and their dwindling relationship graph.
-As this extremely well-made and equally important film turns 15, here are fifteen reasons on what makes this Rani Mukerji – Saif Ali Khan starrer pathbreaking from the word go!
+Hum Tum – ‘allegedly’ inspired by the Hollywood rom-com When Harry Met Sally – was the first film to take the baton straightaway to two people and their immediate romantic stratosphere.
+Family, careers, relationships, and traditional values – all found a reference in this 2004 romantic film.
+However, the central core was transfixed with its leads, Rhea and Karan, and their dwindling relationship graph.
+As this extremely well-made and equally important film turns 15, here are fifteen reasons that make this Rani Mukerji – Saif Ali Khan film pathbreaking from the word go!

 “Modern films are… modern!”

-Matrimonial columns often advertise young women and men as those with a modern outlook to life but not without their traditional values.
-It often translates to certain hollow versions of what the society projects as progressive without delving into the idea of modernity.
-Kunal Kohli’s leads in Hum Tum represent the elite, urban youth who take off to New York for their graduation.
+Matrimonial columns often advertise young women and men as those with a modern outlook on life but not without their traditional values.
+It translates to certain hollow versions of what society projects as progressive without delving into the idea of modernity.
+Kunal Kohli’s leads in Hum Tum represent the elite, urban youth who take off to New York for higher studies.
 They embody men who are smooth-talking and flirtatious, and women who are strong and straight-forward – both of whom are aware of their actions and repercussions.
 A kiss without consent would comfortably result in a tight slap, we are told.
-Kohli’s characters believe in traditional ceremonies, are moderately religious and they mouth Hindi, Urdu and Punjabi lines with equal finesse as English.
+Kohli’s characters believe in traditional ceremonies, are moderately religious, and speak Hindi, Urdu, and Punjabi lines with equal finesse as English.

 Rhea, not the regular Manic Pixie Dreamgirl

 Say hello to a rare breed in Hindi cinema – a leading lady who knows her mind.
-Rhea, right from the beginning of the film, has her priorities on point.
+Mukerji’s Rhea, right from the beginning of the film, has her priorities on point.
 As Karan often chides, Rhea is forever high on usool (principles).
-Rhea is also the classic manic pixie dream girl in certain ways but, hey, there is a lot more meat in her own story.
-She transforms Karan’s life but not without undergoing a range of emotions within herself – the graph of which is steeper than Karan or any other character’s in the film.
-For Karan, she is ‘beautiful and intelligent’, for her mother she ‘apne sharton pe jeenewali’ (one who lives on her own terms).
+Rhea is also the classic manic pixie dream girl in certain ways but there is meat in her individual story.
+She transforms Karan’s life although not without undergoing a range of emotions within herself – the graph of which is steeper than Karan or any other character’s in the film.
+For Karan, she is ‘beautiful and intelligent’, for her mother she ‘apne sharton pe jeenewali’ (one who lives on her terms).
 In actuality, Rhea is someone whose essence is perhaps present in every modern, independent woman, making the character one of the most ideal (at times idealistic) archetypes of the upper-class societal band in Indian films ever.

 Karan is a playboy and it is perfectly okay to be one!